KovvalVeetil/e-commerce-microservices/README.md

 Notification service:
 1. curl -X POST -H "Content-Type: application/json" -d '{"recipient": "recipient@example.com", "subject": "Test Email", "body": "This is a test email."}' http://localhost:5006/notifications/email

+## Integration Testing:

+### Steps to Test the Microservices:

+Run Each Microservice: Ensure that each microservice (User, Product, Order, Payment, Shipping, Notification) is running on its designated port.

+Integration Test Scripts: Write scripts that simulate the complete workflow, making HTTP requests to each service and verifying the responses.
+You can use tools like curl, Postman, or a Python script with the requests library

+Docker Compose: Use Docker Compose to run all microservices in isolated containers and handle networking between them.